webboty/Dexter-Wiki/DexRun-DDE-communications.md

 The DDE code is in socket.js.
 Data is sent via send, and recieved via on_recieve which is setup as the socket response handler.

 ### Data Format
-Fields are separated by space (but could be comma) and terminated by a ';' (semicolon).
+Fields are separated by space (but could be comma) and the request is terminated by a ';' (semicolon).

 **Header**